zentity-io/zentity-io.github.io/sandbox.md

 [http://localhost:5601/](http://localhost:5601/)

-You should be redirected to the [Dev Tools Console](https://www.elastic.co/guide/en/kibana/current/console-kibana.html), preloaded with interesting commands with the zentity sandbox data.
+You should be redirected to the [Kibana Dev Tools Console](https://www.elastic.co/guide/en/kibana/current/console-kibana.html), preloaded with interesting commands with the zentity sandbox data.

 Have fun!